chora-io/mods/validator/spec/README.md

 # Overview

-The `validator` module enables proof-of-authority consensus.
+The `validator` module enables the registration and management of validators.

 ## Contents